Nevada Adventure, On The Rocks

 - Be mindful of gates; leave them how you found them.
 This is important, you’re talking about messing with a rancher’s livelihood here if their cattle got out.
 If it’s open when you arrive, leave it open when you depart.
 If it’s closed, make sure you close it behind you.

 - BLM land is kind of its own beast; certain activities sometimes require a permit.
-Most of the kind of recreation we talk about does not, but make sure you’re weekend plans are above board.
+Most of the kind of recreation we talk about does not, but make sure your weekend plans are above board.
 Most of Nevada is BLM land, and as long as you aren’t creating a huge disturbance (like digging tons of holes) or hauling out buckets of finds, you should be good.

 - If you find an arrowhead, spearpoint, metate, or other ancient American Indian artifacts, the best rule of thumb is to leave them right where you found them.
 Nothing is wrong with taking a few pics, but leave that sucker right where you picked it up and move on.
 Not only is taking them extremely uncool, it’s also illegal.

 - Stay away from open mine shafts or adits—for real though.
-I get it, it’s tempting, SO TEMPTING!
+We get it, it’s tempting, SO TEMPTING!
 But the fact of the matter is, there are tons of gasses seeping out of these things that don’t have an odor or color, that can kill you right quick.
 Seriously.
 After all, you aren’t mining, you’re rockhounding, right?